 Shelton is Exploiting the Well-Known Placebo Effect

 The idea that your brain can convince your body a fake treatment is the real thing.
 It’s referred to as the placebo effect and has been around for as long as humans have attempted to heal other humans.
 However, scientists have been able to actually document how placebos work and have found that in some cases a placebo can be just as effective as traditional treatments.
 Infoscammers rely upon this effect to help them sell their questionable supplements.
 Whether it be pills or diets or lifestyle changes, almost half of the people who buy into these schemes are likely to experience some degree of relief due to the placebo effect.
 Sadly, Shelton’s Longevity Activator exploits the placebo effect.
-In short, as many as 50% of the people who buy these uselss pills are likely to feel some effect.
-And, once hooked, they’ll be faithfully buying Shelton’s shady overpriced pills for a long time.
+In short, as many as 50% of the people who buy these useless pills are likely to feel some effect.
+And, once hooked, they’ll be faithfully buying Shelton’s shady, overpriced pills for a long time.

 How Shelton Uses Scammer Buzz Words to Sell His Product